OctopusDeploy/blog/blog/2020-06/deploy-your-first-container-to-kubernetes/index.md

 ![](kubernetes-cointainer.png "width=500")

-This step combines a Kubernetes deployment resources with an optional service, ingress, secret and configmap.
+This step combines a Kubernetes deployment resource with an optional service, ingress, secret and configmap.
 These resources are typically deployed together as a single, tightly coupled unit when deploying an application in Kubernetes.
 However, in our case, we won't be deploying an ingress, secret or configmap, so these features can be disabled to simplify the step UI:

 ![](features.png "width=500")

 The step exposes a large number of options, but there are only two that we need to pay attention to for this example.

-The first is the definition of the container, and the second service ports.
+The first is the definition of the container, and the are the second service ports.
 These have been highlighted in the screenshot below:

 ![](deployment.png "width=500")